auth0/docs/articles/best-practices/application-settings.md

 [Auth0 Blog: Navigating RS256 and JWKS](https://auth0.com/blog/navigating-rs256-and-jwks/)

-### OIDC compliant
+### OIDC conformant

-If your application is not [OIDC compliant](/api-auth/intro), review the [migration steps required](/api-auth/tutorials/adoption).
-After review, migrate your applications to be OIDC compliant.
+If your application is not [OIDC conformant](/api-auth/intro), review the [migration steps required](/api-auth/tutorials/adoption).
+After review, migrate your applications to be OIDC conformant.

-You can test if an application is OIDC compliant by turning on the OIDC compliant toggle and testing your application.
+You can test if an application is OIDC conformant by turning on the OIDC conformant toggle and testing your application.

 ::: note
 This setting only applies to older tenants, created before Dec 27th 2017.
-Newer tenants, created after that date, can only use OIDC-compliant behavior.
+Newer tenants, created after that date, can only use OIDC conformant behavior.
 :::

 ## Restrict Delegation